-- Many other ways to do explanation: - Probing tasks: do vectors capture information about part-of-speech tags? - Diagnostic test sets ("unit tests" for models) - Building models that are explicitly interpretable (decision trees)
+- Many other ways to do explanation: - Probing tasks: do vectors capture information about part-of-speech tags? - Diagnostic test sets ("unit tests" for models).
+E.g., do LMs have "theoryof-mind"?
+Are LMs biased?
+(Sometimes hard to generalize these results) - Building models that are explicitly interpretable (decision trees) - Lots of uncertainty about which of these approaches is best